Equivariant cohomology of even-dimensional complex quadrics from a combinatorial point of view: Introduction

 Using this formula, one can conclude that $H^{odd}(Q_{2n})=0$ which means that $Q_{2n}$ is an {\it equivariantly formal GKM manifold}.
-Therefore, the equivariant cohomology $H_{T^{n+1}}^{*}(Q_{2n})$ of the effective $T^{n+1}$-action on $Q_{2n}$ can be computed by using the graph equivariant cohomology of its GKM graph, denoted by $\mathcal{Q}_{2n}$.
-The main goal of this paper is to determine the equivariant cohomology ring of the effective $T^{n+1}$-action on $Q_{2n}$ by explicitly describing its generators and relations in terms of the GKM graphs.
-The main theorem of this paper, which is presented in Section~\ref{sect:5} precisely, is as follows:
+Therefore, the equivariant cohomology $H_{T^{n+1}}^{*}(Q_{2n})$ of the effective $T^{n+1}$-action on $Q_{2n}$ can be computed by using the graph equivariant cohomology of its GKM graph, denoted by $\mathcal{GQ}_{2n}$.
+The main goal of this paper is to determine the graph equivariant cohomology $H^{*}(\mathcal{GQ}_{2n})$ (see \eqref{graph-equivariant-cohomology}) by explicitly describing its generators and relations in terms of the subgraphs.
+As a consequence, we can compute the equivariant cohomology ring of the effective $T^{n+1}$-action on $Q_{2n}$ by generators and relations.
+The main theorem of this paper, which is presented in Section~\ref{sect:5} precisely, is as follows: \begin{theorem} There exist the following isomorphisms as a ring: